HOllarves/Ethereum-Game/README.md

 To create a challenge, a player decides a number and establishes a reward in ether.
 The ether is sent to the smart contract and the challenge information is stored in the blockchain.

-To participate in a challenger, a player makes a guess and transfers the same amount of ether to the smart contract.
+To participate in a challenge, a player makes a guess and transfers the same amount of ether to the smart contract.
 This information is compared in the smart contract and the winner recieves a transfer to their internal balance.

 All players have a internal balance in which they can see the amount of ether they have inside the smart contract.

-At any time a player can cash out their ether out of the smart contract.
+At any time a player can cash out their balance to their peronsal address.

-## Known bugs and problems encountered

-Besides not using a frontend framework (which now I regret and it's my bad) I did encountered a lot of problems with truffle and the test rpc interactions.
-I had to restart ganache a lot, and debug network ids to make it all work.
-Although I must say that once I installed Ganache GUI, everything went A LOT smoother.

-I also found that transactions are often rejected by lack of gas.
-I would love to know more on how to properly calculate gas usage and act accordingly.

-I also still don't really understand how to use events to trigger stuff in my frontend.
-I would love to have a much more automatic way to load new games and balances without having to click on a button.